Mbira Grace Christian Secondary School

 The school is operated by the G.R.A.C.E.
 Project, a Christian organization working with the Baptist churches of Uganda to help street children and orphans by providing education and family training.
 Apart from the school, the property accommodates a church, orphan homes, staff housing, and a demonstration farm.

 Presently the school has one primary classroom block, a library and a couple of high school classrooms.
-More permanent classrooms are needed for both primary and high school students and, in addition, administration space.
+More permanent classrooms are needed for the high school students.